7Block Labs

 1) Provider data accuracy and credentialing

-• What works: A shared, permissioned ledger that:
+• What works: A collaborative, permissioned ledger that:

-• Feeds your TEFCA/QHIN directory services and payer portals from a single source of truth.
+• It provides your TEFCA/QHIN directory services and payer portals with info pulled from one trusted source.

 2) Prior authorization you can audit end‑to‑end